zy12aaf168/lm-lab-async-await-javascript/docs/exercise001.md

 Hopefully that's enough to get you started if you're really stuck.

 Have a go, and do ask one of the coaches for guidance if you like! 😊

+## Wait...!
+What about "top level await?"

+You may have heard that it's now possible to use "top level await" - i.e. to use the `await` keyword without wrapping the code in an `async` function (like `getPromiseResponse` in our example above).

+This is a feature added to JavaScript in `ES2022`.
+It is fairly widely supported today so you can start using it.
+However, it's important to understand the pattern of wrapping code that `await`s in an `async` function as you'll see it a lot!

+## Time to move on...

 Commit and push your code to GitHub when you've got it working and move onto [exercise002](./exercise002.md)! 😊 🙌